nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-08-29-the_cod_caper.md

 ![screenshot18](../assets/images/the_cod_caper/screenshot18.png)

-The focus point for this is the **EIP address**, which is where the instruction pointer resides.
+The focus point for this is the **EIP address** (0x6161616c), which is where the instruction pointer resides.
 The instruction pointer tells the program which bit of memory to execute next, which in an ideal case would have the program run normally.
 However, since we're able to overwrite it, we can theoretically execute any part of the program at any time.

 Thus, if we can overwrite the EIP to point to the address of the `shell()` function, we can force the program to execute it.
 This is also where the benefits of cyclic input show themselves.
 Recall that cyclic input goes in 4 character/byte sequences, meaning we're able to calculate exactly how many characters we need to provide before we can overwrite the EIP.